 Your dietary plans will depend on your individual circumstances, but it's likely you'll be advised to gradually increase your intake of energy (calories), protein, carbohydrates, fluids, and vitamins and minerals.
 The aim is to reduce your risk of developing complications, such as infections, and to avoid hospital admission.

-The British Dietetic Association (BDA) has produced a factsheet called Malnutrition – overcoming the problem (PDF, 560kb), which provides some useful practical advice.
+The British Dietetic Association (BDA) has produced a Malnutrition factsheet, which provides some useful practical advice.

 You may also be advised to take special nutritional supplements which can increase your energy and protein intake.
 You'll be helped to set targets and your progress will be regularly monitored.